free-pdk/free-pdk-examples/FadeLED/README.md

 _**Inspiration**: This example was inspired by the public domain [Fading](https://www.arduino.cc/en/Tutorial/Fading) example from Arduino._

 ### Hardware Circuit
-For devices with an 11-bit PWM (specifically PWMG1 - i.e. PFS154/PFS173/PMS152/PMS154C), the LED is placed on Port A, Pin 4, which is also one of the PG1PWM pins.
+For devices with an 11-bit PWM (specifically PWMG1) (i.e. PFS154/PFS173/PMS152/PMS154C), the LED is placed on Port A, Pin 4, which is also one of the PG1PWM pins.

 For other devices (i.e. PFS172/PMS15A/PMS150C/PMC171B), the 8-bit PWM output of timer 2 (TM2) is used, and the LED is placed on Port A, Pin 3, which is also the TM2PWM pin.